-Randomization to a treatment group within each cohort will be obtained following a randomization list prepared by the Sponsor.
-Likewise, randomization to a pre-treatment, i.e. type of Admin Stamp will be obtained following a randomization list prepared by the Sponsor.
+Randomization to a treatment group, i.e. ET-01 or Vehicle, will be obtained following a randomization list prepared by the Sponsor.
+Allocation to a dose level will be driven by sequence of enrollment.

 The study medication will be applied TOPICALLY and only to subject's canthal areas.
-Before study medication is brought into the treatment room, make sure that no syringes or needles are present.
+The site will be instructed to make sure no syringes or needles are present in the treatment room before study medication is brought into the room.

 The treatment area is the periorbital region in the distribution of the muscles responsible for the Crow's Feet wrinkles.
 The muscle being treated to reduce the Crow's Feet wrinkle - the orbicularis oculi - is illustrated Figure 1.